Programs and Services

 All middle schools offer some type of World Language program.
 Some schools also offer Dual Language courses for students who took elementary Dual Language or are multilingual learners.
 Contact your student’s middle school for specific details.

 2022-23: Highly Capable Pathway High Schools

 All students can access advanced level coursework regardless of eligibility for Highly Capable (HC) services.

-The Diploma Program at Ingraham High School remains as an optional pathway.
-However, eleven of our comprehensive high schools offer a wide range of advanced courses.
+The Diploma Program at Ingraham High School is an optional pathway.
+Eleven of our comprehensive high schools offer a wide range of advanced courses.

 Exiting Services or Programs